President and Chief Executive Officer

 - Dwight D. Smith

-Ovidio E. (“Ovi”) Vitas is executive vice president and chief brand and digital strategy officer of Marriott Vacations Worldwide Corporation and is a member of the executive committee.
+Ovidio E. (“Ovi”) Vitas is chief brand and digital strategy officer of Marriott Vacations Worldwide Corporation and is a member of the executive committee.
 In his role, Mr. Vitas is responsible for the enterprise’s global brand footprint and driving growth and customer satisfaction through digital innovation.

 Mr. Vitas joined the organization in 2015 with the goal of bringing digital transformation across the entire enterprise.
 Under his leadership, the Marriott Vacation Club brand launched its new visual identity and branding systems, as well as new websites, digital experiences and technologies that deliver on the promise of increased customer satisfaction and shareholder value.